samdutton/ilt/pwa/cache/index.md

+---
+layout: guide
+chapter: Your first Progressive Web App
-## Use service workers to pre-cache the App Shell
+title: Use service workers to pre-cache the App Shell
+index: 5
+---

 Progressive Web Apps have to be fast, and installable, which means that they work online, offline, and on intermittent, slow connections.
 To achieve this, we